0x000NULL/WestHG/README.md

 ...
 Install with ALL build tools and such
 2. Clone this repo and open the .iml file.
 3. choose the plu sunder the maven panel and choose th epom.xml
-4. Run lifecycle tasks clean, validate, compile, test, package, and verify.
+4. Run the lifecycle tasks clean, validate, compile, test, package, and verify.
 Done!